nliaudat/kelvin/documentation/shake256_benchmark_analysis.md

 ### Why the 10x difference?

 The file-based benchmark reads 1 GB from disk, encrypts it, and writes 1 GB back to disk.
-On `D:/temp/` (a standard HDD/SSD), this I/O is the bottleneck:
+This I/O is the bottleneck:

 - **Disk read:** ~100–500 MB/s (depends on drive)
 - **Disk write:** ~100–500 MB/s (depends on drive)